• Skip to primary navigation

 Jump to Recipe

-I made chicken hara masala for the first time using Come Con Ella's wonderful recipe.
+I made hariyali chicken or chicken hara masala for the first time using Come Con Ella's wonderful recipe.
 Hara masala is a popular base for cooking in South Asia but it was rarely used in my household.
-It is a vibrant, flavorful masala that provides a welcome respite from the heavier tomato-onion mixture that many Punjabi households rely on.
-The bhindi masala and karela sabzi are examples of recipes that incorporate the popular tomato-onion sauce as a base.
+It is vibrant and flavorful, providing a welcome respite from the heavier tomato-onion mixture that many Punjabi households rely on.

 What is Hara Masala?